vranki/hemppa/README.md

 * !loc Tampere

+### Room

+This module is for interacting with the room that the commands are being executed on.

+* !room servers:                                    Lists the servers in the room
+* !room joined:                                     Responds with the joined members count
+* !room banned:                                     Lists the banned users and their provided reason
+* !room kicked:                                     Lists the kicked users and their provided reason
+* !room state [event type] [optional state key]:    Gets a state event with given event type and optional state key

 ### Slow polling services

 These have the same usage - you can add one or more accounts to a room and bot polls the accounts.